 The novel coronavirus outbreak has caused mass panic in many areas of the country.
 With grocery stores being sold out of soap and cleaning products for days, and some hand sanitizers being sold on the internet for $50 or more, people are scrambling to protect themselves and their families.
 Taking COVID-19 seriously is important.
-As of Mar.
-26, 2020, 2 p.m.
-EST, there are over 510,000 cases confirmed globally with over 75,233 of those cases among 50 U.S. states, plus the District of Columbia and Puerto Rico.
+As of Sep.
+10, 2020, 6 p.m.
+EDT, there are over 27 million cases confirmed globally with over 6 million of those cases in the United States.
 This virus is a global health crisis that, as of now, has no end in sight.
 Taking proper sanitation procedures is a small, effective step for prevention.
 One thing you can do right now is learn how to clean your phone, as well as other common household items, in order to better defend yourself against this virus.

 RELATED: Subscribe to the Dr. Oz newsletter for wellness tips, recipes, and exclusive sneak peeks from The Dr. Oz Show.

 Your smartphone is seven times dirtier than a toilet, reported USA Today in Feb.
 2019 based off of several research studies.
 If you think about it, it makes sense.
 We are attached to our phones and bring them everywhere — even on the toilet.
 According the Journal of Hospital Infection, coronaviruses can live on glass, aka what’s on the surface of your smartphone, for up to nine days, so it’s important to disinfect it regularly.